COVID, Flu and RSV: What to Know About the Tridemic

-- Respiratory Syncytial Virus (RSV) cases in babies and children usually increase in the winter.
+- Respiratory Syncytial Virus (RSV), which often affects babies and children

 “RSV is really contagious, and hits the little ones really hard,” said Kara Bruning, MD, Clinical Vice President of Avera’s Pediatric Service Line.
-“The increase in cases came early this year, and we’re also seeing kids with COVID-19.”
+"We see kids with serious flu and COVID-19, too.”